CONSTITUTION AND BYLAWS

 Article II: Meetings and Voting

 Section 1.
 Club Meetings.

 Meetings of the club shall be held each month in a location chosen by the Board of Directors in advance within the 200-mile radius around the City of Riverside, California, which is the place of business for the Club, at such hour and place as may be designated by the Board.
-Written notice of each such meeting shall be mailed or e-mailed by the Secretary at least 10 days prior to the date of the meeting and shall be published on the website.
+Written notice of each such meeting shall be noticed on the website or e-mailed by the Secretary at least 10 days prior to the date of the meeting.
 The quorum for such meetings shall be 20 percent of the members in good standing.

 Section 2.
 Special Club Meetings.

 Special club meetings may be called by the President or by a majority vote of the members of the Board who are present and voting at any regular or special meeting of the Board and shall be called by the Secretary upon receipt of a petition signed by five members of the club who are in good standing.
 Such special meetings shall be held in a location chosen by the Board of Directors in advance within the 200-mile radius around the City of Riverside, California, which is the place of business for the Club, at such hour and place as may be designated by the person or persons authorized herein to call such meetings.
 Written notice of such a meeting shall be mailed or e-mailed by the Secretary at least five days and not more than 15 days prior to the date of the meeting and the notice shall state the purpose of the meeting.
 No other club business may be transacted at the special club meeting.
 The quorum for such a meeting shall be 50 percent of the members in good standing.
 A Special Meeting may be called on a date regularly scheduled for the monthly meeting.

 Section 3.
 Board Meetings.